 - Higher the equity levels higher the weighted average cost capital.

 - Higher the debt level lowers the weighted average cost capital.

-Weighted average cost capital is involved the high level of the risk which is the firm expected to management risk evaluation process.
-Weighted average cost capital is average cost because it is the weighted average of the business capital cost components.
+Weighted average cost capital is involved the high level of the risk which is the firm expected to manage the risk evaluation process.
+It is the average cost because it is the weighted average of the business capital cost components with Accounting Rules.

-Suppose a newly brand business needs to be raise Rs 10,00,000 in capital it can be buy office building and necessary equipment to run the business.
+Suppose a new brand business needs to raise Rs 10,00,000 in the capital it can be a buy office building and the necessary equipment to run the business.

 The business issues and sells 6000 shares of stock @ Rs.
 100 and shareholder expected 6%return on their investment.

 Market value of firm tax rate is 35%